Spartacus

 Plutarch, Life of Crassus

 There was one small problem.
 Sallust and Plutarch both mention a breakdown between Spartacus and fellow general Crixus.
-Crixus wanted to tackle the Romans head on, and in his “insolent arrogance” took between 20 and 30,000 men to “pillage Italy far and wide”.
-In Rome, this was enough of an alarm bell for the senate to send both their consuls, the highest elected political office, to put down the rebellion.
+Crixus wanted to tackle the Romans head on, and in his “insolent arrogance” took between 20,000 and 30,000 men to “pillage Italy far and wide”.
+In Rome, this was enough of an alarm bell for the Senate to send both their consuls, the highest elected political office, to put down the rebellion.
+As Crixus passed by Mt.
+Garganus (now Gargano) in southern Italy, Plutarch tells us that consul Lucius Gellius Publicola ambushed the slaves.
+Crixus, together with almost all his men, were killed.
+When Spartacus heard of this defeat, he ordered 300 Roman prisoners to fight to the death – a grim reversal of the origins of Roman funerary rites where gladiators were expected to spill blood to honour the deceased.

 Spartacus resumed his march north, and sources differ on his precise course of action.
 What is agreed upon is that Spartacus defeated the second consul, Gnaeus Cornelius Lentulus, on his journey towards the Alps.
-Waiting for him was the governor of Cisalpine Gaul, Gaius Cassius Longinus, who was said to have “a myriad” of soldiers, or exactly 10,000 men.
+Waiting for him was the governor of Cisalpine Gaul, Gaius Cassius Longinus, who was said to have had “a myriad” of soldiers, or exactly 10,000 men.
 The battle at Mutina (modern day Modena) was hard and bloody.
-Plutarch explains that “Cassius was defeated, with the loss of many men”.
+Plutarch explained that “Cassius was defeated, with the loss of many men”.
+Again, the sources disagree on certain points.
+Plutarch, writing in the 2nd century CE, asserted that Cassius escaped “only with difficulty”, whereas Orosius, writing in the 4th century CE, claimed that Cassius was killed.
+It is a good example of how evidence for Spartacus and the Third Servile War relied on different interpretations of older sources.

-Whatever happened to Cassius, the road across the Alps and towards freedom was open to Spartacus.
+Whatever happened to Cassius, the road across the Alps and towards freedom was now open to Spartacus.
 Yet, they didn’t make the crossing.
-Instead, Spartacus and the army wheeled south back down into the boot of Italy.
-Neither Plutarch, Appian, nor Sallust give a reason for this change of heart.
+Instead, Spartacus and the army wheeled south back down into Italy.
+Neither Plutarch, Appian, nor Sallust gave a reason for this change of heart.
 Was Spartacus’ army too weak to make the journey?
 Or did they give in to “their servile nature” and think “of nothing but blood and booty”?
 It isn’t made clear.
+What is clear is that the rebels returned to southern Italy and chose to occupy the city of Thurii – an old Athenian colony in the modern province of Cosenza.
+Rome, meanwhile, was not standing idle.
+The Senate angrily recalled the consuls who had failed to put down the rebels and instead turned to someone rich enough and capable enough of defeating Spartacus once and for all.

 Marcus Licinius Crassus